yinyangji/kvm-debug-configuration/README.md

 # dev helpers

-1. copy the /boot/config-xxx from guest

-   `scp root@guest_ip:/boot/config-3.13-xxx .config`
-2. change your guest ip and modules path in config.sh
+1. change your guest ip, target debuging kernel verison and modules(where compiled modules to be install) path in config.sh

+2. make sure .config is not exsit, start guest copy the /boot/config-xxx from guest `scp root@guest_ip:/boot/config-3.13-xxx .config`

 3. In linux src directory, `yes "" | make oldconfig`
 4. In linux src directory, `make menuconfig`, in virtualization, mark **KVM** and intel part to `*` (builtin), In **Kernel Hacking - Compile time checks and options**, turn on the